Greenwich, Connecticut: Recreation

-The Greenwich Y.M.C.A. and Greenwich Y.W.C.A. offer fitness and social services.
+The Greenwich Y.M.C.A., which appears on the National Register of Historic Places, offers fitness and social services.

+Equinox, a luxury fitness club, has a location in Greenwich.

 Arch Street, The Greenwich Teen Center has age-specific programs and events on weekdays and weekends.

 Dorothy Hamill Rink is a town-owned ice rink open seasonally.

+The Greenwich Polo Club is a polo club and event venue that was established in 1981.

 Beaches

 The town has four beaches on Long Island Sound: